Doris5102023/RAGVLG-2025/README.md

 2. Extract bounding box coordinates of detected industrial land areas.
 3. Use GDAL tools to batch crop corresponding LST (Land Surface Temperature) and NDVI (Normalized Difference Vegetation Index) regions, then compute the average value of LST and NDVI for each industrial land parcel.

-### 4. Ecological Risk Assessment
+### 4. Environmental Risk Assessment
 Combining LST and NDVI indicators, we calculate vegetation coverage ratio, industrial area proportion, temperature excess and vegetation gap between industrial parcels and their surrounding buffer zones.
-A weighted scoring strategy is applied to evaluate the ecological risk of each industrial land.
+A weighted scoring strategy is applied to evaluate the Environmental risk of each industrial land.

 ### 5. Risk Clustering & Spatial Analysis
 1. K-Means algorithm is used to divide all industrial lands into **five risk levels**.
-2. Conduct **LISA (Local Indicators of Spatial Association)** analysis to explore spatial agglomeration and correlation characteristics of ecological risks across Shenzhen and Hong Kong.
+2. Conduct **LISA (Local Indicators of Spatial Association)** analysis to explore spatial agglomeration and correlation characteristics of Environmental risks across Shenzhen and Hong Kong.
 3. Open the exported GeoJSON and LISA result files with QGIS, sort data by priority, and view regional risk distribution and spatial clustering patterns with differentiated color rendering.

 ## Output Files Description
 1. Detection results: Cropped industrial land images and JSON files recording bounding box coordinates.
 2. Statistical results: Calculated mean LST, mean NDVI and comprehensive risk scores.
 3. Clustering results: Risk classification tables and GeoJSON files for spatial mapping.
-4. LISA analysis results: Spatial correlation reports, clustering distribution files and visualization data of ecological risks.
+4. LISA analysis results: Spatial correlation reports, clustering distribution files and visualization data of Environmental risks.

 ## Notes
 1. Raw remote sensing data is large-sized and not stored in this repository.
 Please download datasets from the provided Google Drive link.